puppetlabs/puppet-docs/source/pe/2.5/console_reports.markdown

 ![Results of a search][reports_searchresults]

-You can add more facts to filter the search results further, and can change the comparison criteria for each one.
+You can add more facts to further filter the search results , and you can change the comparison criteria for each one.

 [reports_eventstab]: ./images/console/reports_eventstab.png
 [reports_graphs]: ./images/console/reports_graphs.png